Mathematical battles. Educational and methodological material on the topic: Mathematical combat

 Answer: 125 kg.

 9) A freshly split watermelon contained 99% water.
-After drying, the water content was 98%.
-How many times has the watermelon shrunk?
+After it dried out, the water content became 98%.
+How long does it take for a watermelon to dry out?

-10) With the help of a computer, it was calculated that on average a child uses almost 3600 words, a teenager at 14 already 9000 words, an adult over 11000, A.S.
-Pushkin used 21200 different words in his works.
-How many times greater is the vocabulary of a teenager than that of Ellochka the cannibal from the well-known satirical novel by Ilf and Petrov “The Twelve Chairs”?
+10) Using a computer, it was calculated that on average a child uses almost 3600 words, a teenager at 14 years old already uses 9000 words, an adult uses over 11000, A.S.
+Pushkin used 21,200 different words in his works.
+How many times is a teenager’s vocabulary larger than that of Ellochka the cannibal from the famous satirical novel “The Twelve Chairs” by Ilf and Petrov?

 Answer: 450 times.